 It doesn’t have to be intense exercise for you to get the benefits and feel good.
 Light, slow paced activities will help you feel relaxed, refreshed and improve your overall wellbeing.

 Here are some tips on getting active at home, which can be adapted for all ages and abilities.

 Please note: you should always contact your GP before starting a new exercise regime.

 If you fancy sprucing up your house while getting fitter, you can include movement while you do your daily chores as part of your exercise routine.
 Did you know cleaning windows can burn 150 calories in 30 minutes?
 And if you’ve got an outside space, just 30 minutes of gardening can burn a whopping 200 calories as well as providing you with fresh air and sunshine.
 Make it fun by listening to your favourite music at the same time!

 Try to do a mix of exercises, and don’t forget to include stretching as part of this.
 Regular stretching of all the major muscle groups can help increase flexibility, improve muscle strength, helps to maintain a good posture and can help combat stress.
-This 5 minute wake up workout produced by the NHS includes stretches for the whole body, which can all be done lying in bed!
+This NHS have produced a 5 minute wake up workout, which includes stretches for the whole body and can all be done lying in bed!